home-assistant/home-assistant.io/source/_components/media_player.apple_tv.markdown

 ha_category: Media Player
 ha_iot_class: "Local Polling"
 ha_release: 0.38
+featured: true
 ---

 The `apple_tv` platform allows you to control an Apple TV (3rd and 4th generation).

 <p class='note'>
 Currently you must have Home Sharing enabled for this to work.
-Support for pairing Home Assistant with your device will be supported in a later released.
+Support for pairing Home Assistant with your device will be supported in a later release.
 </p>

 If you want to automatically discover new devices, just make sure you have `discovery:` in your `configuration.yaml` file.
 To manually add an Apple TV to your installation, add the following to your `configuration.yaml` file: